 I developed a simple tool for my clients to help track performance which you can create yourself.
 Open an Excel spreadsheet and in the far left column, list all of the online tools you are using to provide information, promote, or communicate about your business.
-Many of them are easy such as Facebook, Twitter, Yelp!, etc. There are some you may forget like your Google+ Local listing (formerly know as Google Places) or comments on your blog.
+Many of them are easy such as Facebook, Twitter, Yelp!, etc. There are some you may forget, like your Google Business or comments on your blog.

-Along the top row, include the months of the year.
+Along the top row, write the months of the year.
 I recommend looking at your numbers when you close your books.
 Build it into your month-end process list along with account reconciliation, billing, and inventory.
-This takes me approximately 1 hour to complete.
+This takes me approximately one hour to complete.
 If you only use a few tools, it will take you less time.
-Recording your numbers at month-end will allow for a month-over-month comparison for reporting to boards or for simple review of performance, depending on your needs.
+Recording your numbers at month-end will allow for a month-over-month comparison for reporting to boards or for a simple performance review, depending on your needs.

 Underneath each of the tools, list the metrics that these platforms provide you with by default.
-Facebook has items like fans, people talking about this, most viral post, sources of traffic.
+Facebook has items like fans, people talking about this, most viral posts, sources of traffic.
 Your blog has subscribers and comments.
-Your email marketing has total subscribers, opens, bounces, spam reports, opt outs.
+Your email marketing has total subscribers, opens, bounces, spam reports, opt-outs.
 Google Analytics has enough data to choke a horse.
-Start with the basics: visits, unique visits, bounce rate, average time on site, pages per visit, and number one source of traffic.
+Start with the basics: visits, unique visits, bounce rate, average time on site, pages per visit, and number one traffic source.
 You can add more metrics as you determine what’s important to you.

 Are you achieving your goals?
-You may find there are tasks that need to be undertaken to get there.
+You have to do some work to get there.
 Test your email marketing by sending on a different day or tinker with your headline.
 Alter the times of day or frequency you post to social networks.
 Fix nagging problems on your branded channels.
 If one of your tools isn’t performing the way you want, it may need some adjustment.
-After a certain amount of time, you may realize that one tool simply isn’t working for you and there’s been no return on investment.
+After a certain amount of time, you may realize that one tool simply isn’t working for you, and there has been no return on investment.
 You won’t know until you track it.